The 5 Habits That Make Your Employees Highly Hackable

 Here, we dig into some of the most common bad habits that many end users (including your employees/ colleagues) commit on a frequent basis...

 #1 They share their login credentials

 We’ve all been guilty of placing convenience over security at times.
 But maybe we’re also guilty of not really understanding what kind of risks can surface when taking the easier route.

 You’ve most likely overseen or been involved in a scenario where a colleague has needed to quickly access certain information.
 The problem is, most end users don’t give a second thought to cutting corners and sharing their credentials, and many employers are guilty of failing to bat an eyelid.
 But where time and efficiency gains, so too does the risk of a data breach.

 Take this survey by Intermedia as an example.
-Nearly 50 percent of office workers have admitted to sharing their credentials.
-While this survey might not bear fruit on all workplaces, it certainly manages to highlight a worrying trend.
+Nearly 50 per cent of office workers have admitted to sharing their credentials.
+While this survey might not bear fruit in all workplaces, it certainly manages to highlight a worrying trend.

 #2 They choose terrible passwords